shoebillm/DSCI_522_Group_34/README.md

 - Contributors: Kangbo Lu, Siqi Zhou, Mitchie Zhao, Mengyuan Zhu

-Milestone 1 of group 34 of a data analysis project for DSCI 522 (Data Science workflows); a course in the Master of Data Science program at the University of British Columbia.
+A data analysis project of group 34 of a data analysis project for DSCI 522 (Data Science workflows); a course in the Master of Data Science program at the University of British Columbia.